- Master of Occupational Therapy (MOT)

 Like many professional programs, the curriculum in the entry-level master’s occupational therapy program is fairly fixed and intense.
-The first professional year, which begins in the summer, will include courses in basic sciences relevant to the profession and practice of occupational therapy and introductory professional courses.
+The first professional year, which begins in the summer, will include courses in basic sciences relevant to the profession and practice of occupational therapy along with introductory professional courses.
 The second and third professional years will deal more specifically with training in occupational therapy theory and practice as administered across a wide variety of settings.
 The professional curriculum includes two off-campus, full-time clinical experiences known as Level II Fieldwork.
 Students are financially responsible for transportation, housing, and meal expenses related to clinical assignments.
 Students in the program are required to participate in the School of Medicine’s laptop computer purchase lease-to-own program, which provides each student with a state-of-the-art computer that contains course and program-relevant software.

 All OT coursework must be completed with a grade of "C" or higher.
 Further, OT students must maintain an OT coursework GPA of 3.0 or higher while in the OT Program.

 Students in the OT Program must complete all didactic coursework and all fieldwork within a period of five years after commencing the occupational therapy program.
 Furthermore, all Level II Fieldwork must be completed within eighteen months following completion of academic coursework while remaining within the five-year time frame.

 Normally, students apply to the program during their second year of college.
 They must have a minimum of fifty to fifty-five hours of college credit which includes the prerequisites listed previously.
 Students who already have a degree in another field are also eligible to apply.
 All applicants must meet the following criteria:

 - Minimum GPA of 3.0, including overall GPA and prerequisite GPA, is normally required (a higher GPA may be necessary given the competitive nature of the program).